 City of Hope Comprehensive Cancer Center

 Seeking to improve breast cancer outcomes and reduce side effects of cancer therapy in older patients.

 A clinical trial in older adults with breast cancer will assess how chemotherapy affects health and daily functioning.
-Patient blood is analyzed to identify genetic markers that may predict risk of severe side effects.

 These studies will inform strategies to improve the clinical management of breast cancer in older adults who are likely to experience adverse effects of chemotherapy.

 Breast cancer is a disease of aging.
 The median age of breast cancer is 62 and around one quarter are women between ages 75-84.
 As the population continues to age, projections estimate invasive breast cancer cases will double by 2030.
 Most of the cases will be in women ages 70-84.
 In spite of this, very few clinical trials include older patients.
 As a result, information is limited on how to guide treatment in this group of patients.
 Dr. Hurria is conducting a clinical trial to identify genetic markers that may predict a high risk of chemotherapy side effects in older patients.

 Full Research Summary

 Older patients (65 and older) comprise almost half of the breast cancer cases projected to be diagnosed in 2017.
 Studies show that older patients are at increased risk for chemotherapy-related side effects, yet no standard method exists to identify vulnerable individuals.